 - A track request.

 An ad request is a request that returns an ad, the first scenario.
-A track request is executed after the initial ad request and acts as an impression request, the second scenario.
+The second scenario, however, executes a track request after the initial ad request.
+Therefore it acts as an impression request.

-When track requests are used for impression measurement, the inventory will also be based on these numbers.
+When you use track requests for impression measurement, these numbers build your inventory.
 In this way, the actual inventory is reported and used in forecasting.

 The above explanation about impression measurement is applicable to any tag implementation method.